Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 be renamed, name is different but ID the same.)
 - Update YouTube API version
 - upload/preset list have a horizontal scroll bar, remove it
+- Does the program freeze shortly when adding a lot of videos with apply preset button?
+Maybe do most of the work in a background thread, add a loading indicator and do only some preparations and finishing in main thread?

 #### Thinking about
 - Keep even not started uploads on close?